 You may not use a library card registered to another patron, including that of a spouse or of a child age 18 or older unless written permission has been given.
 A Permission Form must be on record with our circulation staff before a patron may pick up holds for a family member.
 Additionally, parents may check out materials on behalf of children age 18 and younger using the child’s card.

 Nonresident cards may be issued for a fee of $140.72 and are effective for one year.
 The nonresident card fee is calculated using the general mathematical formula allowed by Illinois law, is reviewed annually, and may change each year on July 1.

 Loan Periods and Limits

 *A total of 50 items may be checked out at any one time.

 **Equipment and board games may not be renewed.

-All items subject to a 3-renewal limit unless otherwise specified.
+All items are subject to a 3-renewal limit unless otherwise specified.